-According to Kern, the university system at UFPB was set up differently and the HCI program is narrowly focused, but the external impact from himself and the four other students was beneficial, bringing in an international perspective.
+According to Kern, the university system at UFPB was set up differently and the HCI program is narrowly focused, but the external impact from himself and the 4 other students was beneficial, bringing in an international perspective.

 During the research in Brazil, Kern worked with a video server for medical professionals, which would allow surgeons to login to a surgery room and watch the surgery.
 Kern helped with the website that was being developed for this program.